questianon/sdupdates/README.md

 ### **EveryDream Trainer**

 !!!
-All files in this section (ckpt, vae, pt, hypernetwork, embedding, etc) can be malicious: https://docs.python.org/3/library/pickle.html, https://huggingface.co/docs/hub/security-pickle
+All files in this section (ckpt, vae, pt, hypernetwork, embedding, etc) can be malicious: https://docs.python.org/3/library/pickle.html, https://huggingface.co/docs/hub/security-pickle.
+Make sure to check them for pickles using a tool like https://github.com/zxix/stable-diffusion-pickle-scanner

 Download + info + prompt templates: https://github.com/victorchall/EveryDream-trainer
 * by anon: allows you to train multiple subjects quickly via labelling file names but it requires a normalization training set of random labelled images in order to preserve model integrity